 i).
 Write a sharable headline: The most critical step of all is to write a headline that will inspire people to share your post.

 So, if your old post was titled “How to Make $10,000 From Your Blog,” you could make it more sharable by adding personal flavor, data, and professionalism.
 The headline should evoke curiosity, but still maintain its clarity.

 You could even add a number to the headline, as people more frequently share headlines that contain a number.

 - How I Make $10,000 Blogging Part Time (and 3-Step Plan You Can Follow)

 - 30 Days and How I Made My First $10,000 Blogging From Home

 ii).
 Back up facts with data and stats.
-Now that you have some experience, let it show in your content, whether you’re writing a case study or some other kind of content.
+Now that you have some experience, let it show in your content, whether you’re writing a case study or some other type of content.

-Maybe that’s because, by their very nature, blogs provide a personal touch not found elsewhere.
+Maybe that’s because, by their very nature, blogs provide a personal touch that’s not found elsewhere.

-But in order to maximize your blog’s potential, you have to make sure it gets found by the people searching for the kind of information you provide.
+But, in order to maximize your blog’s potential, you have to make sure that it gets found by the people who are searching for the kind of information that you provide.